Module 10 : EOG#

 2. Gaze Tracking#

 EOG is a part of gaze tracking systems used in HCI to understand where a person is looking on a screen.
 This technology is used for creating more intuitive user interfaces and for applications in virtual reality (VR), gaming, and interactive media.
+EOG based interfaces are also used in human-computer interaction research to develop alternative input methods where eye movements act as control signals for navigating menus, typing on virtual keyboards, or interacting with digital systems without using hands.

 10.4.3 Assistive technology#

-1. Communication Aids#
+1. Communication Aids [7]#

 EOG is widely used in assistive technology for individuals with severe disabilities (e.g., locked-in syndrome).
 It allows them to communicate by detecting eye movements to select letters, words, or symbols on a screen.

-2. Control Systems#
+2. Control Systems [8]#

 Eye movements captured by EOG can be integrated into control systems for various devices like wheelchairs or even computers, helping people with mobility impairments.

-10.4.4 Driver Monitoring in Vehicles Using Eye-Tracking#
+10.4.4 Driver Monitoring in Vehicles Using Eye-Tracking [9]#

 Projects Using EOG#